bigcommerce/catalyst/README.md

 # Catalyst

----

-:warning: Notice
+> [!WARNING]

-- Catalyst is in development and should not be used in production environments
+> - Catalyst is in development and should not be used in production environments
-- The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
+> - The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
 During Catalyst’s developer preview you should be focused on the core Catalyst storefront

----

 A fully customizable headless storefront, Catalyst offers a set of opinionated defaults, while being composable to fit the needs of the developer, merchant, and shopper.